Batch Ingest

 and batch-indexer

-containers in a pod called batch-peer
+containers do the majority of hte work in a pod called batch-peer

 .
 By default, batch ingest processes one file at a time, with the replicas